 The new office is based in the heart of Shanghai and has now appointed Coaching and Consultancy Director, Mark O’Flaherty.

 Mark, is based locally, has 20 years’ experience in Global Automotive Aftersales across over 15 vehicle manufacturer brands, including Fiat, Ford, Volvo, JLR, BMW,

 Ian joined BGF in September 2011 and is based in Birmingham, with responsibility for sourcing, completing and managing investments across the Midlands.

-Ian’s career spans engineering, drug development and investing, including spells at Jaguar Cars as a Senior Engineer, Quotient Clinical as CFO, and an Investment Director with 3i.
-Ian completed over 20 investments at 3i across a range of sectors and represented 3i on the board of over 30 companies, helping them to grow and ultimately to exit via trade sale, flotation and refinancing.
+Before BGF, Ian was the CFO of Quotient Clinical, a provider of specialised drug development services to the global pharmaceutical sector.
+He also spent 10 years at 3i, where he completed over 20 investments across a range of sectors and represented 3i on the board of over 30 companies, helping them to grow and ultimately to exit via trade sale, flotation and refinancing.
 He started his career as an electronic engineer at Jaguar Cars, where he developed technologies for autonomous vehicles.